Ottawa COVID-19 wastewater surveillance

 Please follow @DelatollaLab on X (Twitter) for further contextualization of the data.

-Acknowledgments are extended to Prof. Doug Manuel and Prof. Tyson Graber for their valuable contributions and support during the unprecedented times of the pandemic and beyond.
+Acknowledgments are extended to Dr. Doug Manuel and Dr. Tyson Graber for their valuable contributions and support during the unprecedented times of the pandemic and beyond.
 The collaborative efforts reflect a commitment to advancing public health initiatives through innovative research and data analysis.

 Wastewater surveillance continues to be a key indicator to monitoring COVID-19 and other illnesses and there are ongoing efforts towards building a national wastewater dashboard.
 We are honoured to have so many people in Ottawa use, consult, and support our application